erareshide/erareshide.github.io/README.md

 Or this way to link to a picture in the img folder for your website:
 ![Ely Rareshide](/img/ER.jpg)
 (The bit between the square brackets becomes the "Alt Text", or the text that appears when you hover over an image.
 Notice how the image source [the bit in parentheses] can reference a folder in your project or any image on the internet.)

+### How do I add my own files (e.g., PDFs)?
+Create a new folder in the root directory of your username.github.io project.
+Add the files you want to post on your website.
+Format the links the same way you format the links for pictures, but change the directory location from "img" to the name of your new folder.

 ### How do I edit the look and feel of my site (fonts, etc.)?
 By editing the `assets/main.scss`.
 I put instructions inside.